 This feature is ideal for when an existing standalone sub-design, such as a power supply or a satellite board, is to be made into a sub-circuit, to be used within a larger, single board design - perhaps to minimize manufacturing costs.
 This is the reverse of the previous section, which was replacing a component with a lower-level sub-circuit.
 Rather this is the process of plugging a sub-circuit into the higher-level design, making it available for connection to a point above in the hierarchy.

-Right-clicking on a part and choosing the Part Actions » Convert Part To Ports command from the context menu, converts the part symbol into a set of ports.
+Right-clicking on a part and choosing the Refactor » Convert Part To Ports command from the context menu, converts the part symbol into a set of ports.
 Connectivity is retained, with the ports named as per the original pin naming, and I/O Type set to reflect the original pin electrical type.

 The sub-circuit's insertion into the hierarchy is then completed by adding a sheet symbol on the relevant higher-level parent sheet.
 To do this:

-The sheet symbol references the underlying sub-sheet (through its File Name property) and has sheet entries corresponding to the ports on the child sheet.
+The sheet symbol references the underlying sub-sheet (through its Filename property) and has sheet entries corresponding to the ports on the child sheet.

 At some stage, the concept of designing for reuse has to increase in its abstraction.
-If we stopped at the component level, then each design that featured a similar piece of functionality - such as a USB interface, or voltage regulator - would be ‘reinventing the wheel’ as it were.
+If we simply stopped at the component level, then each design that featured a similar piece of functionality - such as a USB interface, or voltage regulator - would be ‘reinventing the wheel’ as it were.
 And that’s where Device Sheets come into play - schematic sheets designed to offer specific circuit functionality.
 Their use removes the risks associated with the traditional copy-and-paste approach.
 And they eliminate the repetition of design effort while adding to the level of design content that can be reused in future designs.